-It's a question that came to mind again when I was reading Chainz new interview with Rolling Stone, when he addressed the album competition betwen he and Kendrick directly:
+It's a question that came to mind again when I was reading Chainz new interview with Rolling Stone when he addressed the album competition between him and Kendrick directly:

 Rolling Stone: Were you pissed off that Kendrick dropped Untitled on the same day as Collegrove?

 2 Chainz: No, [laughs] I wasn't pissed off.
 I knew Kendrick was coming out the same day.
 I had the opportunity to change.
 That's what the game needs.
 I'm actually a fan of the boy too.